Akecel/BobApp-API/README.md

 }
 ```

-### Collective

-To facilitate frontend development of the backoffice, Bob use Laravel Collective 5.4.
-If you have start with a fresh install of laravel follow the [Laravel Collective HTML](https://laravelcollective.com/docs/master/html) documentation to check your installation.

 ### Files Gestions

 For file management, we use Laravel management so we have to make an order for linked storage/public to public/storage.